Syrian violence threatens ancient treasures

 Maamoun Abdulkarim, head of Syria’s antiquities and museums, says it is a battle for the nation’s very existence.

 “We emptied Syria’s museums.
-They are in effect empty halls, with the exception of large pieces that are difficult to move,” Abdulkarim told Reuters during a visit to neighbouring Jordan.
+They are in effect empty halls, with the exception of large pieces that are difficult to move,” Abdulkarim told Reuters during a visit to neighboring Jordan.

 Tens of thousands of artefacts spanning 10,000 years of history were removed to specialist warehouses to avoid a repeat of the storming of Baghdad’s museum by looters a decade ago, in the wake of the U.S. invasion and overthrow of Iraqi President Saddam Hussein, he said.